eloquentanalytics/eloquent/README.md

 # eloquent

-#### Eloquent is a unified semantic data modelling language designed by and for the age of LLMs.
+#### **Eloquent**: A unified semantic data modeling language designed for the age of LLMs.

-Use natural language to describe your data in a markdown-like text file and use it to generate a wide range of different products:
+Use natural language to describe your data in a markdown-like format and generate various products from it.

-* Knowledge graph of interrelated concepts
+**Author's Note**: Eloquent grew from my experience with very large enterprise data architectures and I've been evolving it based on real experiences with clients.
+If you choose to use Eloquent, any experience you can share about using the language, how it feels, where it behaves unexpectedly or where it appears redundant is much appreciated.
+Contributions of additional output products are gladly accepted under a "only we can make a SAAS version of this" license.

+- [**Knowledge Graph**](#the-knowledge-graph): A graph of interrelated concepts based on your model, forming the source of truth for the entire framework.
-* Physical target database schema showing which parts of the graph are available to query
+- [**Physical Target Database Schema**](#the-physical-layer): A detailed view of how the model would look in a database, showing which parts of the graph are available to query.

-Coming soon:
-* DBT-compatible data model files
-* Logical matrix of analytical views adding layers of calculation, aggregation and denormalization
-* SQL Test scripts to enforce constraints
-* RAG-compatible versions of the various entities
-* Other configuration files for data catalogs and metadata services
-* Generate Natural Language to SQL question/answer pairs
-* Data catalog containing all this information plus additional context from the descriptions
+- [**SQL Test Scripts**](#sql-test-scripts): Automatically generated SQL tests to validate your data model’s integrity.
+- [**RAG-Compatible Versions**](#rag-compliant-models): Create representations of your model that are ready for vector databases and LLMs.
+- [**Natural Language to SQL**](#natural-language-to-sql): Generate question-answer pairs in natural language that can be transformed into SQL queries.
+- [**Data Catalog**](#data-catalog): A fully generated PDF or HTML catalog of your data model, including context from the model’s descriptions.
+- [**Expanded Logical Views**](#expanded-logical-views): Logical entities extracted from the physical schema to enhance analysis.
+- [**Observability Scripts**](#observability-scripts): Scripts to monitor and ensure the health of the data model over time.
+- [**Aggregations and Metrics Matrix**](#aggregations-and-metrics-matrix): Standardized transformations and aggregations for reporting and analytics.
+- [**ERD Diagrams**](#erd-diagrams): Visualizations of the data model showing relationships between entities.
+- **DBT-Compatible Data Models**: Generate models that integrate seamlessly with DBT for transformation workflows.
+- **External Data Governance**: Sync the model with external tools like Microsoft Purview or Collibra

 This is an Eloquent data model: